web3senior/web3sign/README.md

 All in all, this class contains several classes that you can use in your project easily.

 ## Features
-- Checking the global varaibles on browsers (`window.ethereum`)
+- Checking the global variables on browsers (`window.ethereum`)
 - Force users to use MetaMask & Checking MetaMask that is it lock or not
-- Send sign request and get users accounts
+- Send sign request and get users' accounts

 ## How to use